nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/mac-installs.md

 ### Add SSH Key to Github Account

 Now watch the video for [adding your SSH key to your Github account](https://youtu.be/8hlmIObpMd4).

-Now watch the video for [adding your SSH key to your Github account](https://youtu.be/8hlmIObpMd4).